jiaolyulu/kineticSculpture/linkagedesign.md

 ## Artwork Analyse

+---

 [bob potts pursuit](https://vimeo.com/99242581)

 Look at the video and analyse the linkage system.. rebuild it in Motiongenpro.

 <p>&nbsp;</p>

+## CARDBOARD time

+---

+design a linkage system.
+Then prototype it with cardboard.

 ## Famous linkage Examples...